EugeneSkrebnev/lyceum_bsu_co2/README.md

 # lyceum_bsu_co2
 co2 monitoring project

-the goal of the project is to gain basic knowledge in
+the goal of the project is to gain basic knowledge in iot and primitive pcb designing,
 - mqtt
 - tasmota?
 - docker